webman-php/webman-manual/resource/doc/en/middleware.md

     }
 }
 ```
 ## Passing Parameters from Middleware to Controller

-Sometimes, the controller needs to use data generated in the middleware.
-In such cases, we can pass parameters to the controller by adding properties to the `$request` object.
+Sometimes the controller needs to use data generated in the middleware.
+In this case, we can pass parameters to the controller by adding attributes to the `$request` object.
 For example:

 **Middleware**
 ```php